Dartmoor line: Passenger volume

 The following station usage table shows only the National Rail service operated by Great Western Railway.
 It does not include the heritage trains operated on the railway up until 2019.

+The annual passenger usage is based on sales of tickets in stated financial years from Office of Rail and Road estimates of station usage.
+The statistics are for passengers arriving and departing from each station and cover twelve-month periods that start in April.
+Methodology may vary year on year.
+Usage for the periods 2019–20 and 2020–21 onwards was affected by the Covid-19 pandemic.

 The reopened line carried 250,000 in a little over its first year of operation.